datastackacademy/data-engineering-101/week_1/wk1_code_review/README.md

 Every Friday in bootcamp, you'll have a code review to show that you've learned the skills for that week.
 Normally, they're not visible til that day.

 Code reviews are due at 5pm PST the next day (Saturday).
-You can find more details about the code reviews in bootcamp in the ['Course Syllabus and Policies'](https://datastack.academy/course-syllabus-and-policies/).
+If you decide to continue on to bootcamp, code review resubmissions will follow the schedule outlined in the ['Course Syllabus and Policies'](https://datastack.academy/course-syllabus-and-policies/).

 Turning in this code review is how we'll count your attendance for today.
 Be sure to follow the instructions carefully.